Acts administered by the Environment Protection Authority

 A CCO may prohibit activities in relation to environmentally hazardous chemicals or declared chemical wastes, except under the authority of a licence issued by the EPA.

-Parts 5A and 5B of this Act are administered by the Minister for the Environment.
+Parts 5A, 5B and 5C of this Act are administered by the Minister for the Environment.
 The remaining parts are administered by the Minister for Primary Industries.

-Parts 5A and 5B of the Act deal with Forestry Agreements and Integrated Forestry Operations Approvals (IFOAs) that were formally established under the Forestry and National Park Estate Act 1998.
+Parts 5A and 5B of the Act deal with Forest Agreements and Integrated Forestry Operations Approvals (IFOAs) that were formally established under the Forestry and National Park Estate Act 1998.
 IFOAs apply to forestry operations in State forests and other Crown-timber lands, except in the national parks estate, and can be granted in areas covered by a forestry agreement.
-The Act integrates the regulatory regimes for environmental planning and assessment, to protect the environment and conserve threatened species.
+The Act integrates the regulatory regimes for environmental planning and assessment, for the protection of the environment and for threatened species conservation.

 This Act provides for the establishment of a National Environment Protection Council that has power to make national environment protection measures.
 The NSW Government will implement national environment protection measures (NEPMs) in NSW in a variety of ways, including via legislation.
 The EPA is one agency that will administer the implementation of NEPMs in NSW.